gatsbyjs/gatsby/docs/docs/community.md

 [Reactiflux Discord](https://discord.gg/0ZcbPKXt5bVoxkfV) #gatsby channel.
 There are usually a number of Gatsby experts there who can help out or point you to useful resources.

+### DEV Community

+[The DEV Community Gatsby tag](https://dev.to/t/gatsbyjs) is a place to share Gatsby projects, articles and tutorials as well as start discussions and ask for feedback on Gatsby-related topics.
+Developers of all skill-levels are welcome to take part.